 top of page

-February 8th, will be my first year anniversary into the zoom rooms of a program called Refuge Recovery.
-For me, entering into recovery was not planned nor was it for an addiction to any substances, it was about learning more about myself and my relationships.
+February 8th 2022, was my first introduction to a Refuge Recovery meeting.
+It evolved into learning more about myself and my relationships.
 However, my reason has evolved into an addiction to personal growth, spirituality, community, service and especially this thing that was foreign to me, meditation...lots and lots of life changing meditation!

 Meditation has never had a place in my life apart from maybe when I was a runner.
 Looking back, I think, running became a form of meditation.
 I used to run nearly everyday just for fun and exercise, and I found that it cleared my mind, never realizing that this was my form of meditation.
 I also ran in chipped races for speed, clearing more cobwebs with a hit of adrenaline to boot!
 Weirdly running was the only thing I preferred to do without music.
 And looking back now, I'm guessing the meditative aspect was why.